-- A. Qualification Data: For firms and persons specified in "Quality Assurance" Article, to demonstrate their capabilities and experience.
-Include lists of completed projects with project names and addresses, names and addresses of Engineers and Owners, and other information specified. - B. Proposed Dust-Control and Noise-Control Measures: Submit shop drawings that indicate the measures proposed for use, proposed locations, and proposed time frame for their operation.
-Modify and re-submit as necessary to obtain Owner approval. - 1.
-Comply with minimum requirements of W.I.'s 1.5 & 1.6. - C. Contractor shall provide Schedule of Selective Demolition Activities: Indicate the following: - 1.
+- A. Qualification Data: For firms and persons specified in "Quality Assurance" Article to demonstrate their capabilities and experience.
+Include lists of completed projects with project names and addresses, names and addresses of Engineers and owners, and other information specified. - B. Proposed Dust-Control and Noise-Control Measures: Submit statement or drawing that indicates the measures proposed for use, proposed locations, and proposed time frame for their operation.
+Identify options if proposed measures are later determined to be inadequate. - C. Contractor shall provide schedule of Selective Demolition Activities: Indicate the following: - 1.
 Detailed sequence of selective demolition and removal work, with starting and ending dates for each activity.
 Ensure Owner's on-site operations are uninterrupted. - 2.
 Interruption of utility services. - 3.
 Coordination for shutoff, capping, and continuation of utility services. - 4.
 Use of elevator and stairs. - 5.
 Locations of temporary partitions and means of egress. - 6.
-Coordination of Owner's continuing occupancy of portions of existing structure and of Owner's partial occupancy of completed Work. - D. Pre-demolition Photographs or Videotape: Show existing conditions of adjoining/adjacent construction and site improvements, including finished surfaces, that might be misconstrued as damage caused by selective demolition operations.
-Submit before Work begins. - E. Landfill Records: Indicate receipt and acceptance of hazardous wastes by a landfill facility licensed to accept hazardous wastes, if applicable.
+Coordination of Owner's continuing occupancy of portions of existing building and of Owner's partial occupancy of completed Work. - D. Pre-demolition Photographs or Videotape: Show existing conditions of adjoining construction and site improvements, including finish surfaces, that might be misconstrued as damage caused by selective demolition operations.
+Submit before Work begins. - E. Landfill Records: Indicate receipt and acceptance of hazardous wastes by a landfill facility licensed to accept hazardous wastes.